 Peripheral blood eosinophilia (greater than 10% on differential white blood cell count or greater than 1500 /dl) is the best-known lab hallmark of the disease.
 Elevated serum IgE is also found in 75% of patients.

-Rest of the laboratory abnormalities are nonspecific including elevated ESR, CRP, normocytic normochromic anemia, and extrapulmonary rheumatoid factor in 60% patients.
+The rest of the laboratory abnormalities are nonspecific, including elevated ESR, CRP, normocytic normochromic anemia, and extrapulmonary rheumatoid factor in 60% of patients.

-As mentioned before, the prevalence of ANCA positivity in EGPA is in approximately 40% of cases.
-The common ANCA immunofluorescence pattern is perinuclear with specificity for myeloperoxidase (MPO).
+As mentioned before, the prevalence of ANCA positivity in EGPA is seen in approximately 40% of cases.
+The common ANCA immunofluorescence pattern is perinuclear, with specificity for myeloperoxidase (MPO).

 CT sinuses are characterized by paranasal sinus thickening along with thickening of nasal mucosa without any evidence of bony erosion (seen in granulomatosis with polyangiitis).

-Airflow obstruction is present in pulmonary function test in 70% patients.
-Even though FEV1 may transiently improve with corticosteroid therapy, airflow obstruction in variable degrees persist in 40% patients.
+Airflow obstruction is present in pulmonary function tests in 70% of patients.
+Even though FEV1 may transiently improve with corticosteroid therapy, airflow obstruction in variable degrees persist in 40% of patients.